z-maria-cloud/md-study-notes/README.md

 An online repository of my study notes.

 This project's content is written in italian.
+(Study notes about english and french literature are written in english and french)

 ## Features: